-On December 7, 2016, 10 subadult razorback suckers and 10 subadult bonytail were surgically implanted with model PT-4 acoustic transmitters at the Lake Mead Fish Hatchery (objective 4) (table 1).
-Fish were held for 1 week in the hatchery before being released into A10 upper on December 14, 2016.
-The mean TL of razorback suckers was 456 mm (423-495 mm), and the mean TL of bonytail was 417 mm (407-428 mm).
+On December 7, 2016 ten subadult razorback sucker and ten subadult bonytail were surgically implanted with model PT-4 acoustic transmitters at the Lake Mead Fish Hatchery (objective 4) (table 1).
+Fish were held for one week in the hatchery before being released into A10 upper backwater on December 14, 2016.
+Mean TL of razorback sucker was 456 mm, and of bonytail was 417 mm.